jonathanhogg/flitter/docs/physics.md

 ## Example

-This example creates a "petri dish" of "cell" particles with normally-distributed random charges.
+This example creates a "petri dish" of cell particles with normally-distributed random charges.
 An `!electrostatic` force applier makes the cells drift together or apart, clumping up into different shapes.
 Chains of cells with alternating charge will form and break up.

 A `!collision` force applier stops them from overlapping with each other and a `!distance` force applier is used to constrain the particles within the dish by setting a maximum distance for each from an anchor in the middle.
 A `!drag` force applier slows the particles as if they are moving through a liquid.

-Without any external forces, this system will quickly come to a static equilibirum, so random forces are derived from the `noise()` function and applied directly to each particle with the `force` attribute.
+Without any external forces, the drag will cause this system to come to a static equilibrium, so a `!random` Brownian motion force is applied to each particle.

 The `beat` clock is used as the simulation time, allowing the simulation to be sped up or slowed down by altering the tempo. `resolution` is calculated to